Cornelius Lanczos: Biography

-Lanczos resampling is based on a windowed sinc function as a practical upsampling filter approximating the ideal sinc function.
-Lanczos resampling is widely used in video up-sampling for digital zoom applications and image scaling.
+Lanczos resampling is based on a windowed sinc function as a practical upsampling filter approximating the ideal sinc function, now widely used in video up-sampling for digital zoom applications and image scaling.
+It was invented by Claude Duchon, who named it after Lanczos due to Duchon's use of the sigma approximation in constructing the filter, a technique created by Lanczos.